Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Introduction

 Despite this progress, real-world conditions introduce complex environmental variations—such as illumination changes, cluttered backgrounds, object motion, and viewpoint shifts—that significantly increase the difficulty of query images compared to support images.
 These factors can obscure target boundaries, distort shapes, or cause severe blur, resulting in a sharp degradation of FSS performance outside controlled environments.
 Unfortunately, most existing studies, datasets, and models overlook these real-world challenges, ultimately limiting the practical deployment of FSS algorithms.

-To address these challenges, the Environment-robust Few-shot Segmentation (ER-FSS) task (see Fig.~\ref{Fig:introduction}) is introduced to improve the resilience of FSS models under environmental perturbations.
-The task targets typical hard cases in query images arising from complex real-world conditions, such as motion blur, small objects, camouflaged targets, and occlusion of key features.
-To better mirror practical usage, images exhibiting these challenges serve as query images, while simpler, cleaner samples captured in controlled settings are used as support images.
-Based on this setup, the ER-FSS benchmark is constructed, covering six scenario types and eight datasets.
-Unlike conventional datasets, ER-FSS more faithfully reflects model performance, generalization, and robustness across diverse environmental variations and domains, offering a realistic benchmark for evaluating both pre-train segmentation and FSS models.
+{To address these challenges, the Environment-robust Few-shot Segmentation (ER-FSS) task (see Fig.~\ref{Fig:introduction}(a)) is introduced to enhance the resilience of FSS models against environmental perturbations.
+This task specifically targets typical hard cases in query images arising from complex real-world conditions, such as motion blur, small objects, camouflaged targets, and the occlusion of key features.
+To better simulate practical application scenarios, images exhibiting these challenges are employed as queries, whereas simpler, cleaner samples captured under controlled settings serve as support images.
+Built upon this paradigm, the ER-FSS benchmark is constructed, encompassing six scenario types and eight datasets.
+Unlike conventional datasets, ER-FSS provides a more faithful reflection of model performance, generalization, and robustness across diverse environmental variations and domains, thereby offering a highly realistic benchmark for evaluating both pre-trained segmentation and FSS models.}

-{Evaluations on the ER-FSS benchmark demonstrate that both state-of-the-art (SOTA) pretrain--finetune and FSS models exhibit limited robustness under environmental variations, falling significantly short of practical deployment requirements.
-Further analysis reveals that such perturbations exacerbate feature discrepancies between intra-class targets in the query and support sets.
-This divergence precipitates attention drift, wherein the model fails to lock onto the correct category or misses critical visual cues.}

-To mitigate this issue, Adaptive Attention Distillation (AAD) is proposed.
-The method repeatedly contrasts semantic information between support and query images and progressively distills class-specific attention through multiple refinement stages.
-By consolidating critical semantic cues, AAD enhances target localization and segmentation accuracy in complex environments.
-Experimental results demonstrate that AAD consistently outperforms existing pre-trained and FSS models, achieving an average IoU improvement of 3.3\%–8.75\% over current SOTA approaches.
+Evaluations on the ER-FSS benchmark reveal that state-of-the-art (SOTA) pre-training--fine-tuning and FSS models exhibit limited robustness to environmental variations, falling significantly short of practical deployment requirements. {To mitigate this issue, Adaptive Attention Distillation (AAD) (see Fig.~\ref{Fig:introduction}(b)) is proposed.
+It acts as a progressive feature correction process by iteratively contrasting semantic information between the support and query images.
+Across multiple refinement stages, learnable queries extract and distill the purest, class-discriminative semantics while actively discarding background-induced variations.
+The resulting distilled attention serves as a potent corrective map; by re-weighting the feature maps, it heavily suppresses background activations and effectively pulls the deviated feature representations back to the correct target manifold.
+By consolidating these critical semantic cues and calibrating the features, AAD significantly enhances target localization and segmentation accuracy in complex environments.} Experimental results demonstrate that AAD consistently outperforms existing pre-trained and FSS models, yielding an average Intersection over Union (mIoU) improvement of 3.3\%--8.75\% over current SOTA approaches.